input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 It must also explain how the proposal affects the backward compatibility of existing solutions when applicable.
 If the proposal responds to a CPS, the 'Rationale' section should explain how it addresses the CPS, and answer any questions that the CPS poses for potential solutions.
 -->

-### 1. How Phalanx Addresses CPS-21 - Ouroboros Randomness Manipulation ?
+### 1. How Phalanx Addresses CPS-21 - Ouroboros Randomness Manipulation?

 #### 1.1 Problem Overview